“How did your mom die?”

 For eight years after my mom passed away, I had tried to answer that question diplomatically.
 It usually ends up sounding something like this:

 “She had diabetes, and she didn’t take care of herself.
 The doctor said she had many ‘co-morbidities’ in addition to the diabetes, such as obesity, high blood pressure, and other various issues…she didn’t watch her diet, or blood sugar, or exercise… and finally her body just couldn’t function anymore.”

 The above is true, but as my mother herself would have said, it is technically a “lie of omission”, not the whole truth.

-And here I’ve continued, for eight years and counting, to tell various versions of the truth, in hopes of avoiding judgment, the awkwardness, and the humiliation of stating a simple fact, as basic as how my mother died.
+And so I continued, for eight years or more, to tell various versions of the truth, in hopes of avoiding judgment, the awkwardness, and the humiliation of stating a simple fact, as basic as how my mother died.

 How much am I required to tell about her manner of death, to be considered truthful?
 Is it really anyone else’s business, after all?
 Probably not.
 However, it’s almost more uncomfortable to try to avoid the question, than to just answer it.
 How long should I try to protect my mom’s legacy, when she wouldn’t even protect her own legacy, or even her own life?

 I don’t blame people for asking how my mom died.
 I know, that when people ask, most are just trying to help, to empathize, relate, commiserate, even offer support.
 I know, because I ask the same question of others too, not meaning any harm or hurt by inquiring.

 When people ask, they expect me to reply by naming a clear-cut, unavoidable condition that claimed my mom as its victim, after which the inquirer can sympathize, or empathize, and then relate a personal story about a loved one whose life was also tragically extinguished by cancer, Alzheimer’s, stroke, or, like my dad, a sudden heart attack.
 But Mom was not a victim of any of those things.